datee/MECore/README.md

 add_subdirectory(vendor/MANIFOLDEngine EXCLUDE_FROM_ALL)

 add_executable(MyAwesomeGame src/game.cpp)
-ME_configure(MyAwesomeGame) # This function adds dependencies and custom commands that are required.
+MECore_configure(MyAwesomeGame) # This function adds dependencies and custom commands that are required.
 ```